-In contrast to identity fusion, affective polarization was a weak and non-significant predictor of endorsement of authoritarian actions against the opposing party.
-This finding is generally consistent with previous indications that identity fusion is a stronger predictor of extreme behaviors than related constructs such as group identification (Gomez et al., 2020) and sacred values (Martel et al., 2021).
+In contrast to identity fusion, affective polarization was a weak and nonsignificant predictor of endorsement of authoritarian actions against the opposing party.
+This finding is generally consistent with previous indications that identity fusion is a stronger predictor of extreme behaviors than related constructs such as group identification (Gómez et al., 2020) and sacred values (Martel et al., 2021).
 Of course, this is not to say that affective polarization does not have merit as a useful predictor of political attitudes or behaviors (see Iyengar et al., 2019; Kingzette et al., 2021; Levendusky, 2018).
 Rather, we are merely noting that, relative to affective polarization, identity fusion was a stronger predictor of support for extreme behaviors that we examined.

 Our findings build upon previous evidence that fusion with Trump is associated with endorsement of the persecution of immigrants, Muslims, and Iranians (Kunst et al., 2019).
-In addition to demonstrating that fusion predicts authoritarian actions against co-equals (i.e., outparty members), our findings also show that shifts in fusion have predictive value and that the effects of fusion are mediated by perceived existential threat posed by the outgroup.

-Furthermore, all of our findings emerged in the context of an event of historic proportions-the insurrection following the 2020 American Presidential Election.
-Our evidence that Trump supporters whose identities were strongly fused with him were more supportive of authoritarian actions compared to weakly fused persons, coupled with the rise in support for authoritarian actions among the strongly fused during the course of the election cycle, provide a chilling empirical parallel to the events that occurred in Washington DC during this period.
+In addition to demonstrating that fusion predicts authoritarian actions against coequals (i.e., out-party members), our findings also show that shifts in fusion have predictive value and that the effects of fusion are mediated by perceived existential threat posed by the outgroup.
+Furthermore, all our findings emerged in the context of an event of historic proportions-the insurrection following the 2020 American presidential election.
+Our evidence that Trump supporters whose identities were strongly fused with him were more supportive of authoritarian actions compared to weakly fused persons, coupled with the rise in support for authoritarian actions among the strongly fused during the course of the election cycle, provide a chilling empirical parallel to the events that occurred in Washington D.C. during this period.

 Our most hopeful finding involved indications that identity fusion may be a solution as well as cause of the partisan polarization that has recently gripped the United States.
-Whereas fusion with Trump predicted the perception that members of the opposing party were an existential threat who should be subjugated through authoritarian actions, fusion with the US diminished the desire to take authoritarian action against opposing party members.
+Whereas fusion with Trump predicted the perception that members of the opposing party were an existential threat who should be subjugated through authoritarian actions, fusion with the United States diminished the desire to take authoritarian action against opposing party members.
 The latter finding points to a mechanism through which fusion may foster harmony rather than strife between parties.
-Even so, we acknowledge that promoting fusion with the US might be double-edged sword.
-Although our data suggest that fusion with the US might reduce the partisan divide within the United States, it might also sew divisions between the US and other countries.
-The danger is that fusion-related patriotism, a love of one's nation, could morph into nationalism,
+Even so, we acknowledge that promoting fusion with the United States might be a double-edged sword.
+Although our data suggest that fusion with the United States might reduce the partisan divide within that country, it might also sew divisions between the United States and other countries.
+The danger is that fusion-related patriotism, a love of one's nation, could morph into nationalism, which involves the conviction that one's nation is superior to others.

-From this vantage point, attempts to bolster national identity should avoid encouraging patriots to perceive that their nation competing with others, for this will simply encourage them to replace an internal, intra-country, conflict with an external, international one.
+From this vantage point, attempts to bolster national identity should avoid encouraging patriots to perceive that their nation competing with others, for this will simply encourage them to replace an internal, intracountry, conflict with an external, international one.
 The larger point here is that the relationship of identity fusion to political considerations is surely a highly nuanced and complex one.
 Future research should probe more deeper into the highly complex role that identity fusion plays in the delicate interplay between individual identity and the social environment that it both shapes and is shaped by.